gmc-code/PC-algorithms1/docs/pseudocode/selection.rst

    BEGIN
       scoreA <- 88
       scoreB <- 85
-      WHILE TRUE
       IF scoreA > scoreB THEN
          OUTPUT "A won."
       ELSEIF scoreB > scoreA THEN
          OUTPUT "B won."
       ELSE
          OUTPUT "A drew with B."
       ENDIF
-      ENDWHILE
    END

 ----